 To avoid unexpected lapses, you may want to set up a system to remind yourself when your premium is due.
 If you are switching from one policy to another, you may want to double-check that there’s no time unaccounted for between the ending of the old policy and beginning of the new one.

 If you expect to stop driving entirely, you’ll need to contact your insurance company to cancel your policy.
-You may also want to call your DMV to find out if there are any state requirements that you’ll need to handle first, such as handing in your license.
+You may also want to call your DMV to find out if there are any state requirements that you’ll need to handle first, such as handing in your license or canceling your registration.
 Many states allow you to retain your license as a means of identification; others offer non-drivers licenses that can be used in the same way.